 Both lines of work aim at bridging the gap between automatic and interactive theorem provers, by increasing the expressiveness and efficiency of best-of-breed automatic first-order provers based on the superposition calculus.

 IsaFoL: Isabelle Formalization of Logic

-Joint work with Andreas Halkjær From (DTU Copenhagen), Alexander Birch Jensen (DTU Copenhagen), Maximilian Kirchmeier (TU München), Peter Lammich (TU München), John Bruntse Larsen (DTU Copenhagen), Julius Michaelis (TU München), Tobias Nipkow (TU München), Nicolas Peltier (IMAG Grenoble) Anders Schlichtkrull (DTU Copenhagen), Dmitriy Traytel (ETH Zürich), and Jørgen Villadsen (DTU Copenhagen), and Petar Vukmirović (VU Amsterdam).
+Joint work with Alexander Bentkamp (VU Amsterdam), Andreas Halkjær From (DTU Copenhagen), Alexander Birch Jensen (DTU Copenhagen), Peter Lammich (TU München), John Bruntse Larsen (DTU Copenhagen), Julius Michaelis (TU München), Tobias Nipkow (TU München), Nicolas Peltier (IMAG Grenoble), Simon Robillard (Chalmers Gothenburg), Anders Schlichtkrull (DTU Copenhagen), Dmitriy Traytel (ETH Zürich), Jørgen Villadsen (DTU Copenhagen), and Petar Vukmirović (VU Amsterdam).

 Researchers in automated reasoning spend a significant portion of their work time specifying logical calculi and proving metatheorems about them.
 These proofs are typically carried out with pen and paper, which is error-prone and can be tedious.
 As proof assistants are becoming easier to use, it makes sense to employ them.

 In this spirit, we started an effort, called IsaFoL (Isabelle Formalization of Logic), that aims at developing libraries and methodology for formalizing modern research in the field, using the Isabelle/HOL proof assistant.